Analog television: Standards

 There are three standards for the way the additional color information can be encoded and transmitted.
 The first was the American NTSC system.
 The European and Australian PAL and the French and former Soviet Union SECAM standards were developed later and attempt to cure certain defects of the NTSC system.
 PAL's color encoding is similar to the NTSC systems.
 SECAM, though, uses a different modulation approach than PAL or NTSC.
 PAL had a late evolution called PALplus, allowing widescreen broadcasts while remaining fully compatible with existing PAL equipment.

 In principle, all three color encoding systems can be used with any scan line/frame rate combination.
-Therefore, in order to describe a given signal completely, it's necessary to quote the color system and the broadcast standard as a capital letter.
-For example, the United States, Canada, Mexico and South Korea use NTSC-M, Japan uses NTSC-J, the UK uses PAL-I, France uses SECAM-L, much of Western Europe and Australia use PAL-B/G, most of Eastern Europe uses SECAM-D/K or PAL-D/K and so on.
+Therefore, in order to describe a given signal completely, it is necessary to quote the color system plus the broadcast standard as a capital letter.
+For example, the United States, Canada, Mexico and South Korea used (or use) NTSC-M, Japan used NTSC-J, the UK used PAL-I, France used SECAM-L, much of Western Europe and Australia used (or use) PAL-B/G, most of Eastern Europe uses SECAM-D/K or PAL-D/K and so on.

-However, not all of these possible combinations actually exist.
-NTSC is currently only used with system M, even though there were experiments with NTSC-A (405 line) in the UK and NTSC-N (625 line) in part of South America.
+Not all of the possible combinations exist.
+NTSC is only used with system M, even though there were experiments with NTSC-A (405 line) in the UK and NTSC-N (625 line) in part of South America.
 PAL is used with a variety of 625-line standards (B, G, D, K, I, N) but also with the North American 525-line standard, accordingly named PAL-M. Likewise, SECAM is used with a variety of 625-line standards.

 For this reason, many people refer to any 625/25 type signal as PAL and to any 525/30 signal as NTSC, even when referring to digital signals; for example, on DVD-Video, which does not contain any analog color encoding, and thus no PAL or NTSC signals at all.

-Although a number of different broadcast television systems were in use worldwide, the same principles of operation apply.
+Although a number of different broadcast television systems are in use worldwide, the same principles of operation apply.